tommilligan/prowl-github-app/README.md

 | Pull request review    | check PRs after a successful review     |
 | Status                 | check PRs after CI passes               |

+#### GitHub Install

-Install this app on the repos you want to watch, and you should be good to go!
+Install this app on a repo for prowl to start revieving webhooks for it.

+No action will be taken until a valid `.prowl.yml` is found in the repository.

 ## Development